 Institutions: All four-year UW System campuses, UW Colleges, the University of Wisconsin- Extension, and UW System Administration.

 These procedures establish a minimum baseline for authentication to all current and future systems.
 It may be permissible to substitute a compensating control for a particular item below provided it meets the rigor and intent of the original control.
 Compensating controls and their rationale shall be documented in writing and submitted by the institutional CIO to the UW System CIO for approval.
 If there are any concerns, the two CIOs will engage with subject matter experts as needed.
 Upon recommendation by the UW System CISO, in concurrence with the UW System CIO, the compensating control will be routed to the UW System AVP for Information Security for approval.
 Resolution will be forwarded to the institutional CIO.

 At a minimum, authentication systems shall adhere to the following:

 i.
 Authentication systems used by the UW System for access to moderate and high risk data that employ passwords must meet LOA2 entropy requirements as calculated by the NIST SP 800-63 Password Checker worksheet.
-Any permutation of password complexity and password rules that meets or exceeds 10 bits of minimum entropy as described in NIST Special Publication 800-63 version 1, Appendix A is acceptable for the purpose of this procedure.
+Any permutation of password complexity and password rules that meets or exceeds NIST LOA2 entropy requirements is acceptable for the purpose of this procedure.
 The password features that can be adjusted are as follows:

 - Number of Characters